-Fig. 5.115 TMI-2 - Plant status at time 174 min - Material distribution and cladding temperatures in the core
+Fig. 5.158 TMI-2 - Plant status at time 174 min - Material distribution and cladding temperatures in the core

-With the pump restart, coolant water penetrates the core region mainly through the outer channels and through the core bypass (Fig. 5.116).
+With the pump restart, coolant water penetrates the core region mainly through the outer channels and through the core bypass (Fig. 5.159).
 In this phase, the melt pool could only be cooled from the sides, leading to the formation of a crust of refrozen material, which in turn acts as an additional resistance to further melt quenching.
 At about 178 min the core water level is high enough to allow water flow into the cavity, partly from the core bypass and upper plenum, partly due to cross flow from the outer core rings.
 This water flow quenches then the melt pool from the top.
 After the pump transient the core dries out again.
 During this phase, molten material relocates into lower core elevations.

 With the start of the high-pressure injection the reactor core refills.
 Core debris accumulates mainly in the lower, central core regions.
-The total mass of molten materials at this time point (210 min) amounts to around 42 tonnes (Fig. 5.117).
+The total mass of molten materials at this time point (210 min) amounts to around 35 t (Fig. 5.160).

-Fig. 5.116 TMI-2 - Plant status at time 210 min - Void fraction in the primary circuit
+Fig. 5.159 TMI-2 - Plant status at time 210 min - Void fraction in the primary circuit

-Fig. 5.117 TMI-2 - Plant status at time 210 min - Material distribution and cladding temperatures in the core
+Fig. 5.160 TMI-2 - Plant status at time 210 min - Material distribution and cladding temperatures in the core

 This calculation has been performed on a standard GRS PC with INTEL ® CORE TM i7-7700 processors at 3.60 GHz under the 64-bit operating system Windows 10 Enterprise.
-It took about 230 minutes to simulate the first 4 hours of the accident with 3.4.0, which is faster than the 310 minutes with 3.3.1.
+It took about 240 min to simulate the first 4 h of the accident with 3.5, which is slower than the 200 minutes with 3.4.3.
+Note, that the calculation speed depends on multiple factors, so this is just an indication and it not a final conclusion about the performance of the version.

 The capabilities of the code ATHLET-CD are demonstrated with this calculation.
 The first three phases before core slump into the lower plenum were successfully simulated in a reasonable computing time.
 The calculated pressure history after pump trip, during the pump restart and until core slump is in good agreement with the measured data.
 The calculated hydrogen generation before the pump restart is in accordance with the deduced value.
 Contrary to estimates based on the system behaviour, only a relatively small increase of hydrogen production was calculated during the quench phase.
 The debris bed and melt pool formation may be underestimated due to the lack of a model for embrittlement and relocation of solid fuel fragments.
 Further model improvements regarding the quenching of degraded core material and the fracture and relocation of solid fuel rods, as well as the consideration of radial melt spreading are necessary to further improve the simulation.
-Significant differences can be seen between the results in the simulations with 3.3.1 and with 3.4.0, that are caused by the new input deck, that was optimized for version 3.4.0.
+No significant differences can be seen between the results in the simulations with 3.4.3 and with 3.5.